andreasvirkus/website/content/posts/rounding-up-2020.md

 Here are this year's numbers on the last day of the year:

-* Total (hours): 561 (UPDATE)
+* Total (hours): 562
-* Total (days): 23 days 9 hours (UPDATE)
+* Total (days): 23 days 10 hours
-* Average per week (hours): total (hours) / 52
+* Average per week (hours): \~10.8
-* Average per day (hours): total (hours) / 365
+* Average per day (hours): \~1.53

-This is more or less in line with the previous year with no immediately noticeable difference on way or the other.
+This is more or less in line with the previous year with no discernible difference on way or the other; only about a **5% decline** over a year.
 Those of you have read or are about to read my post [on thinking more (and deeper)](https://usrme.xyz/posts/on-thinking-more-and-deeper/) will notice that the total number of hours is still perhaps way too high and seems to be orthogonal to what I wanted to achieve.

 I've thought about that and while I like that I had such a strong desire to better myself, I now feel that it was a bit short-sighted (easy to say in hindsight) as I did not take into account that there actually may _not_ be something that deep to ponder over every time, to say nothing of my unwaning interest towards what I listen to.